randriu/synthesis/README.md

 If the `guard` evaluates to true, an update of the variables is chosen according to the probability distribution given by expressions `p_1` through `p_n`.
 The `actions` are used to force two or more modules to make the command simultaneously (i.e. to synchronise).

-Recall that sketch is a `PRISM` program with holes and allows us to compactly describe a set of candidates program.
+Recall that the sketch is a `PRISM` program with holes and allows us to compactly describe a set of candidates program.
 The holes can appear in guards and updates.
 Replacing each hole with one of its options yields a complete program with the semantics given by a finite-state Markov chain.

 We exemplify the usage of PAYNT by the following synthesis problem.